|(a) As part of evaluation, the interdisciplinary team

-must determine any need for further hearing assessment.
+must determine any need for further vision assessment.
 This determination

-is completed by reviewing the current hearing and auditory status
+is completed by reviewing the current vision status for every child

-for every child through an analysis of evaluation protocol results.
+through an analysis of evaluation protocol results.
+A screening tool

-A screening tool may be used for a child who is eligible based on
+may be used for a child who is eligible based on a medical diagnosis

-(b) The contractor must refer a child to a licensed
+(b) The contractor must refer a child to an ophthalmologist

-further hearing assessment and the child has not had a hearing assessment
+further vision assessment and the child has not had a vision assessment

-within six months of the hearing needs identification.
+within nine months of the vision needs identification.
 If necessary

-to access a licensed audiologist, the contractor may refer the child
+to access an ophthalmologist or optometrist, the contractor may refer

-to their primary health care provider.
-The referral must be made:
+the child to their primary health care provider.
+The referral must

 (1) within five working days; and